mrun0205/IFCB_FieldGuide/README.md

   sudo systemctl mask sleep.target suspend.target hibernate.target hybrid-sleep.target
   ```

   Shutdown the IFCB and disconnect from monitor.
 Connect using a remote connection through VNC and make sure the IFCB is not experiencing "small window VNC connection" issues.
-This issue sometimes shows up after several reboots of the system and can be fixed by attaching a small dongle on the VGA connector available from McLane labs.
+This issue sometimes shows up after several reboots of the system and can be fixed by attaching a small dongle on the VGA connector of the IFCB, and is available from McLane labs on request.

 ## 4.2.
 Cellular modem set up

 ### 4.2.1.
 New MP70 set up

+- To set up a new MP70, insert SIM card in slot on MP70, **note the static IP address** provided for the SIM card.
+If a static IP has not been set for the SIM card by the provider, communication with the IFCB using the following instructions will not be possible.

+  Note: The following instructions will only work if the DHCP settings on the IFCB are set to automatic as provided by McLane.
+If a manual IP address has been set for the IFCB this will need to be reversed back to the default setting.
+Helpful instructions on doing this here: https://support.microsoft.com/en-us/windows/change-tcp-ip-settings-bd0a07af-15f5-cd6a-363f-ca2b6f391ace

-- To set up a new MP70, insert SIM card in slot on MP70 (note the static IP address associated with the SIM card).
-Connect MP70 unit to the sharkfin antenna using all 6 cables and power on the unit, connect to a computer using a cat 5 ethernet cable.
+- Connect MP70 unit to the sharkfin antenna using all 6 cables and power on the unit, connect to a computer using a cat 5 ethernet cable.

 - Open a browser window and go to http://192.168.13.31:9191.
 This will open up the ACEmanager window.
 Sign in using the default password on the back of the MP70, or try default password 12345 (preset with all MP70s that do not have a password printed on the back).

 - Navigate to the **LAN tab** to see the **Reservation list** of the MP70 and add the MAC address of your IFCB (and backup power supply if using) to the reservation list.
-Assign a local IP address starting from 192.168.13.100 to 192.168.13.200 to each of the devices that will be used with the MP70 (Fig. 3). **Apply changes.** Note: For ease of identification we use the IFCB number assigned to each IFCB by Mclane labs as the last 3 digits of the IP address**.
+Assign a local IP address starting from 192.168.13.100 to 192.168.13.200 to each of the devices that will be used with the MP70. **Apply changes.** Note: For ease of identification we use the IFCB number assigned to each IFCB by McLane labs as the last 3 digits of the IP address**.
 Apply changes.**

 ![MP70 IP reservation_edited](README.assets/MP70 IP reservation_edited.png)